Structural components in aerospace

 Coating the components

-Within the project, components were manufactured from the high-performance plastic PEEK and the construction plastic polyamide with the aid of the additive manufacturing process SLS (Selective Laser Sintering).
+Within the project, components were manufactured from the high-performance plastic polyether ether ketone (PEEK) and the construction plastic polyamide (PA) with the aid of the additive manufacturing process SLS (Selective Laser Sintering).
 These parts were subsequently galvanically metallized and tested at the Fraunhofer IST.
 A nickel coating with differing layer thicknesses of 0 - 150 µm was applied as the metal.
 Initial investigations have shown that the metal coatings can be firmly applied to the plastic surfaces.
 The adhesion test ECSS-Q-ST-70-17C, a thermal-shock test important for space applications, was successfully executed.
 It could also be shown that the mechanical properties are dramatically improved through metallization.
 The modulus of elasticity for uncoated PEEK, for example, increases from 4.8 GPa to 20 GPa with a coating thickness of 150 µm nickel on the plastic.
 The situation is similar with polyamide, where the modulus of elasticity increases from 1.5 GPa to 12.5 GPa (see opposite figure).
 The flexural and compression moduli increase accordingly.

 Within the further scope of the project, the extent to which the possible geometry optimization impairs the metallization must be clarified.
 Galvanic processes suffer from the fact that complex geometric structures can only be metallized to a limited extent as a result of the necessary electric field often being shielded.
+Chemical metallization processes can be the solution.